Honeybees can get drunk on fermented tree sap.

 A black cat called Luna once saved her owners from a house fire.

 Despite being widely considered unlucky, this particular black cat was a lucky omen for its family of owners when it woke one of them by biting her feet as the house caught ablaze.

-Luna’s owner, Emily, was able to safely evacuate her entire family – Luna included – before the house burnt to the ground.
+Luna’s owner, Emily, safely evacuated her entire family – Luna included – before the house burnt to the ground.

 Scientists put fake tails on chickens to understand how T-Rex might have walked.

 As the closest living relative to a T-Rex, any practical testing falls to the humble chicken.

-So researchers from the University of Chicago and the University of Chile found that chickens with raised tails walk vastly different over chickens with natural tail features, showing them how a T-Rex would have walked.
+So researchers from the University of Chicago and the University of Chile found that chickens with raised tails walk vastly differently over chickens with natural tail features, showing them how a T-Rex would have walked.

 Mock naval battles were sometimes held in Rome’s Colosseum.

-Often thought of as the home of just the gladiatorial games, the Romans would sometimes flood the Colosseum with water from a nearby aqua-duct and hold full-scale mock naval battles for entertainment and to test out new technologies and tactics.
+Often thought of as the home of just the gladiatorial games, the Romans would sometimes flood the Colosseum with water from a nearby aqua-duct, hold full-scale mock naval battles for entertainment, and test new technologies and tactics.

 During WWII, The British Navy destroyed French vessels after France fell to Germany.